mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-1.3.0-Release-Notes.md

   ${<n>}  insert the contents of group <n>
 ```

+### Improved launchable scripts

+The launchable scripts were modified to allow usage without wrapper scripts.
+The scripts are now executed as they are in the configuration files with certain
+keywords being replaced with the initiator, event and node list.
+For more
+details, please read the [Monitor Common](../Monitors/Monitor-Common.md) document.

 ## Bug fixes

 Here is a list of bugs fixed since the release of MaxScale 1.2.1.